nelsonic/autocomplete/README.md

 These are the suggestions we would return to the client.
 More about that tomorrow ... ;-)

+## Maybe (remind me to do these later)

+- [ ] Use the zipped version of the words.txt file to reduce
+bandwidth when installing the the module.
+- [ ] Remove surplus words files (again to reduce bandwidth)

 ## Why LevelDB ?